 Open spaces remain open 24 hours.
-Visiting hours for the historic buildings at Christiansted National Historic Site are from 8:30 a.m. - 4:30 p.m., with the exception of the following federal holidays: Thanksgiving and Christmas's Day.
-The visitor parking lot operational hours are from 8:30 a.m. - 4:30 p.m.
+Visiting hours for the historic buildings at Christiansted National Historic Site are from 8:30 a.m. - 4:30 p.m., except for the following federal holidays: Thanksgiving and Christmas's Day.
+The visitor parking lot operational hours are from 8:00 a.m. - 5:00 p.m.

-Buck Island Reef National Monument and its facilities are open from 7:00 a.m. to 5:00 p.m. all year.
+Buck Island Reef National Monument and its facilities are open from 7:00 a.m. to 5:00 p.m. daily, all year.

-3. Salt River Bay National Historical Park and Ecological Preserve (SARI)
+1. Salt River Bay National Historical Park and Ecological Preserve (SARI)

 The Salt River Visitor Center is currently closed until further notice.
-Well Tower is currently to the public open from sunrise to sunset.
+Well Tower is currently open to the public from sunrise to sunset.